Midlife Career Change: How to Tell if it’s Burnout or Mental Noise

 Burnout is usually situational.
 It improves with rest, better boundaries, or a temporary reduction in demands.
 When burnout is the issue, small changes help.
 Time off brings relief.
 Adjustments restore some balance and make you feel better about your career or job.

-A true midlife career change, on the other hand, tends to linger.
+A misalignment, on the other hand, tends to linger.

 Even when things “get better,” something still feels laborious.
 You may have already tried tweaking your schedule, improving your routines, shifting your mindset, or putting systems in place to make work more manageable — and yet the nagging feeling remains.
 There’s a quiet resistance that doesn’t go away.